-Rheotherm flow switches are available with various nonintrusive and intrusive transducer designs, but they all use the same thermal sensing technique.
+Rheotherm flow meters are available with various nonintrusive and intrusive transducer designs, but they all use the same thermal sensing technique.
 Two temperature sensors are used one is in thermal equilibrium with the fluid and provides a fluid temperature reference, while the second temperature sensor is located near a heater so that its temperature is slightly above that of the fluid.
-In a TU transducer, the temperature sensors and heater are attached to the outside of the flow tube, whereas the dual and single probe transducers have the sensors and heater located in the probe(s) that are inserted into the stream.
+In a TU transducer, the temperature sensors and heater are attached to the outside of the flow tube, whereas the probe transducers have the sensors and heater located in the probe(s) that are inserted into the stream.
 The amount of heat removed from the heated sensor by the stream is related to fluid velocity.
 Hence, the measured temperature differential between the reference sensor and heated sensor is a function of flow rate.
-Only Intek, Inc. is licensed to use this patented and trademarked method for precision flow measurement.
+Intek, Inc. is licensed to use this patented and trademarked flow measurement technique.